-There are four matters scheduled for a vote:
+There are five matters scheduled for a vote:

-1. To elect eight directors to serve for one year and until their successors have been duly elected and qualified (Proposal No. 1);

-2. To approve a proposal to authorize the Company, pursuant to approval of its Board of Directors, to sell shares of its common stock or warrants, options or rights to acquire its common stock during the next year at a price below the Company's then current net asset value (i.e., book value) per share (Proposal No. 2);

-3. To approve the Company's 2012 Cash Incentive Plan (the "Cash Incentive Plan") (Proposal No. 3); and
+- 1. To elect eight directors to serve for one year and until their successors have been duly elected and qualified (Proposal No. 1); - 2.
+To approve a proposal to authorize the Company, pursuant to approval of its Board of Directors, to sell shares of its common stock or warrants, options or rights to acquire its common stock during the next year at a price below the Company's then current net asset value per share (Proposal No. 2); - 3.
+To approve, in an advisory (non-binding) vote, the compensation of our named executive officers (Proposal No. 3); - 4.
+To determine, in an advisory (non-binding) vote, whether a stockholder vote to approve the compensation of our named executive officers should occur every one, two or three years (Proposal No. 4); and - 5.
+To approve the Company's Omnibus Incentive Plan.